 •Even though we want our family to do their best, their best isn’t always going to be our idea of “best”.
 That’s OK.

-Let’s all practice a new way of being in 2018.
+Let’s all practice a new way of being in the coming year.
 Let’s all complain less and be kinder.
 I think we will like the results.
 I know our families will!

 What do you think?
 True or not?
 Doable?
 Leave a comment.